loginom/loginom-help-en-omegat/data/processors/transformation/java-script/external-modules.md

 #### in the Desktop version

-The absolute path is a full path in the file system.
+The absolute path: the full path in the file system.
 For example:

 ```javascript
 import { cube, foo, sayHello } from "C:\\Script\\foo\\foo.js";